DK26/wrapin-py/README.md

 <details>
 <summary>Linux 32-bit (click to expand)</summary>

-Since we are most probably building for a limited jail or sandboxed environment, our best chance is to compile to `musl` instead of `gnu`, since `gnu` is using APIs that are dynamically linked and may be absent within the context of the sandbox.
+Since we are most probably building for a limited jail or sandbox environment, our best chance is to compile to `musl` instead of `gnu`, since `gnu` is using APIs that are dynamically linked and may be absent within the context of the sandbox.

 ### GNU & MUSL